A tour of Metabase

 Visualize results

 Additionally, each visualization type has their own set of options to customize.
-You can even add custom maps to your Metabase instance.

-Create interactive dashboards
+Create dashboards and documents

 You can organize questions and models into a dashboard with tabs, and contextualize them with Markdown text cards, link cards, and iframe cards.